bouzebda/bouzebda.github.io/_publications/2010-10-01-Faouzi-Billot-Bouzebda.md

 title: "Motorway travel time prediction based on to data and weather effect integration"
 collection: publications
 permalink: /publication/2010-10-01-Faouzi-Billot-Bouzebda
-authors: 'N-E. El Faouzi, R. Billot and S. Bouzebda'
+authors: 'N.E.
+El Faouzi, R. Billot and S. Bouzebda'
 excerpt: 'This study reports the main findings of the Travel time Prediction based on electronic Toll collection (ETC) data with wEather effect integration on mOtorways (TPTEO) project aiming at developing and implementing a route planner tool and travel time prediction system on the interurban motorway network